Succinct Data Structures

 foundations built by this project will also impact image matching and music

-science education, research from this project will also impact data structures
+computer science education, research from this project will also impact data

 Suffix trees are central to string indexing and have myriads of applications.
 However, suffix trees are known to take 15 to 50 times the size of the text they index.
 This actually stems from a complexity gap in the size of data which is n log s bits compared to the size of the index which is O( n log n) bits, for the text of n characters drawn from alphabet size of s.
 The techniques of Burrows-Wheeler Transform(BWT) and Phi-function were introduced in the last decade to address this gap.
 Most subsequent research in this field has treated BWT as a black box, compressing augmenting structures around it to address various applications.
 However, many problems (like parameterized pattern matching and 2D pattern matching) have remained open in this field.
 This project will attempt to go deeper and beyond the philosophy of BWT to solve such issues.
 It will also try to build foundations for deriving lower bounds for problems where compact index would be impossible.
 To create better understanding of data structure space and query complexity, the project will explore the recent theoretical model called "encoding model".
 The project will also explore the applied case of compressed indexing for highly repetitive sequences.